-I, (print name), have received and will review Faulkner University's Physician Assistant Progra m Handbook and agree to abide by the policies procedures, and requirements therein.
-I understand that Faulkner University reserves the right to make changes to the handbook as needed, and I unders stand that if changes or additions are made to this handbook, I will be notified either in writing or via u university email.
-By signing below, I attest that I wil read and will comply with all contents of the Faulk ner University College of Health Sciences Graduate Handbook.
+I, (print name), ha

+Faulkner University's Physician Assistant Program procedures, and requirements therein.
+I understand the changes to the handbook as needed, and I understand the handbook, I will be notified either in writing or via unread and will comply with all contents of the Faulkner. nat Faulkner Unive and that if changes iversity email.
+By s rsity reserves the or additions are signing below, I a e right to make e made to this attest that I will

+Handbook. or omversity cone, Se of fredicti Ser mees Gradate

 Student Signature

 Date